yongning0310/tp/docs/DeveloperGuide.md

 **Aspect: What constitutes a duplicate internship entry:**

 * **Alternative 1 (current choice):** Identical `COMPANY_NAME` and `ROLE` (insensitive to upper/lower cases of characters) is sufficient
-    * Pros: Easy to manage and debug
+    * Pros: Easy to manage and debug.
-    * Cons: Does not label duplicates in the strict equality sense
+    * Cons: Does not label duplicates in the strict equality sense.

 * **Alternative 2:** Case-sensitive, identical attributes across all fields are necessary for an entry to be classified a duplicate
-    * Pros: Label duplicates in the strictest possible sense
+    * Pros: Label duplicates in the strictest possible sense.
     * Cons: Most accidental duplicate entries mistakenly entered by the user need not resemble one another completely across all attributes.

 ### Delete command